-Designed as a professional development Institute delivered entirely online and offered at various times throughout the summer, the Institute will engage BMC participants in hands-on supported practice aimed at designing key elements of an online or hybrid course.
+Designed as a professional development Institute delivered entirely online and offered at various times throughout the summer of 2020, the Institute engaged BMC participants in hands-on supported practice aimed at designing key elements of an online or hybrid course.

 During the Institute's 2020 iterations, for four days, faculty had opportunities to share, connect, and receive feedback on their course designs, planned assessments, learning materials, and effective use of available technologies.
 The next iteration of the Institute will take place in July 2021 and will be aimed at graduate student instructors.

 The Online Teaching Institute is designed and facilitated by a team of BMC staff and faculty, all of whom bring significant experience designing online learning experiences.

 Maria’s experience with online learning began in 2014 as part of her teaching and doctoral work at Arizona State University.
 There, she piloted, taught and evaluated hybrid and online Spanish courses, served on committees to evaluate and advance the School of International Letters and Cultures’ tech-enhanced and online offerings, and co-founded a community of practice on computer-assisted language learning.
 With over ten years of experience teaching in low- and high-tech educational contexts, and a strong background in pedagogy, Maria is an educational technology specialist at BMC, and serves as project coordinator for the Online Teaching Institute.